LispCookbook/cl-cookbook/dynamic-libraries.md

 `define-aggregate-library` defines the entire library, specifying what should be included and in what order.

-You can compile the file with following commands:
+You can compile the file with the following commands:

 ~~~bash
 $SBCL_SRC/run-sbcl.sh --script "helloworld.lisp"